Matt-Crow/Orpheus/Core/bin/main/README.txt

 and Orpheus is no different.
 Since 2017, this project has taught me many things about java:
 * how to manage a large project by myself.
-* how to build Graphic User Interfaces using Java Swing.
+* how to build Graphic LocalUser Interfaces using Java Swing.
 * how to create class hierarchies.
 * how to perform serialization with both JSON and Object streams.
 * how to build a peer-to-peer network application.